According to the Urology Care Foundation, testosterone levels generally decrease with age, so older men tend to have low blood testosterone levels.

 Your sperm count is considered lower than average if you have fewer than 15 million sperm per milliliter of semen.
 Often the reason for low testosterone also leads to low sperm production in the testes.
 The body needs testosterone in the testicles to produce sperm.

 If this article has made you think twice about whether you may suffer from testosterone deficiency, it’s time to take action.

 Here at OptiMale, we have medical advisers and doctors on staff that are ready and able to answer all of the questions you may have about testosterone deficiency.

 Don’t let the worry and anxiety caused by your symptoms keep you up at night.
 Instead, focus on the solution for the problem which focuses on accurate testing that leads to diagnosis and treatment.

-Reach out to us today by filling out the form on the Contact Us page.
+Reach out to us today by filling out the form below.